Treatment as of July 2012

 But I didn't give up.
 I worked night and day to catch up, and I walked out of there on the Dean's List.

 I continued teaching and going to college, and I helped launch a non-profit organization.
 My vision of getting my Fine Arts degree, bringing Art Therapy to the Gulf Coast, and eventually qualifying for foster parenting was finally becoming possible.
 Then my body began to weaken again, and I saw the inevitable.
-I went to doctor after doctor, and warned loved ones about what was happening.
+I went to doctor after doctor, and warned people about what was happening.
 Nobody took me seriously, even after I had to drop my Art courses because I was too weak to handle them.

 But I didn't give up.
 I was devastated, but I dropped my Fine Arts major and continued college strictly online.
 I surprised myself by choosing Psychology, and kicked some unexpected, unprecedented butt.
 Perfect score.
 I found my academic niche, and ran with it.
 The new goal: Troy University's Psychology/Social Studies Post-Secondary Education Masters, with Bob Ross instruction and art therapy in the plans as volunteer work on the side.
 I had a real goal again, and was so excited.

 April 9th, 2011, my world came crashing down when my body went into a paralytic episode following a painting workshop.
-I was severely mistreated by the hospital staff, resulting in multiple episodes and a drastic nosedive in my condition.
+I was mistreated by the hospital staff, resulting in multiple episodes and a drastic nosedive in my condition.
 I never fully recovered, my doctors have declared me permanently myopathic, and life has been a roller coaster from hell ever since.

 At the horror of those around me, I refused to give up on college.
 I continued online, propped up on pillows in bed.
 I couldn't complete some of the assignments on time due to episodes and hospital visits, but my instructors made accommodations to extend deadlines, and I finished strong.
 When I was forced against my will to drop out of college this year, I left with a 4.0.